chaimeleon-eu/dataset-service/README.md

 The capabilities of a user (which operations can do) are defined by the token received.
 There are two places in the token to see:
  - the roles for the application (i.e. in 'resource_access.dataset-service.roles').
- - the groups with prefix 'PROJECT-'
+ - the groups with prefix 'PROJECT-' and 'ADMINS-PROJECT-'
 Example:
 ```
 {